dany679/Next-13-Full-Stack/README.md

 # :wrench: How To Run

-To run this app on your computer, run these commands inside the repository root folder case you use npm just change to npm install in server and client
+To run this app on your computer, run these commands inside the repository root folder, than go to you .env and add GOOGLE_ID, GOOGLE_CLIENT_SECRET , MONGODB_URI to run as development, case you use npm just change to npm install in server and client